IzzyMRob/cs276-mini-project-1-2d-game-IzzyMRob/README.md

 ### 2. Change your entire Game Concept (3 points)
 **Implementation**: I used PixelStudio to create custom sprites for the obstacles, player, background, and particles.
 The background was a square I could tile to cover the whole area.
 The mermaid has 2 versions, one for when it is moving and one for when it is not.
 The bubbles and particles are just simple png files.
 **Game Impact**: More ineresting to play and more unique theme.
-The assets matcheachother and add to the overall *unity* of the game. (haha I'm so funny)
+The assets match eachother and add to the overall *unity* of the game. (haha I'm so funny)
 **Technical Details**: I imported my assets as png files and replaced the original sprites of each object/prefab with my new ones.
 SOme collision boxes were changed to reflect the new sprites.
 **Known Issues**: N/A